An Overview of Horse Tours in Iceland

 This riding tour is unique.
 You can experience the light of the Spring Solstice a few miles below the Arctic Circle.
 Riding in the wild north of Iceland and some sightrseeing.

 Riding with the Herd: Something Special

-A lot of riders are astounded to hear about Iceland's tradition of riding with a herd of a herd of loose horses for remounts.
-We think it's a unique tradition in the world - and we're delighted to be able to help Americans enjoy this special aspect of Iceland and it's horses.
+A lot of riders are astounded to hear about Iceland's tradition of riding with a herd of a herd of loose horses for their remounts.
+We think it's a unique tradition in the world today - and we're delighted to be able to help Americans enjoy this special aspect of Iceland and it's horses.
 When farmers go riding in the summer to train the horses, and to get them ready for the work of the roundups in the fall, they always drive a good sized herd of remounts along.
 On a long day of riding that might cover 30 miles or so they would each ride three or four horses.
 Not all of the modern day tours that are available do this, but if it's something you want to try we can steer you to those tours that do ride with a loose herd.
-It is an experience that will stay with long after you're back home!:
+It is an experience that will stay with you long after you're back home!